fmquaglia/manual/docs/web_frameworks.md

 ### Things to note

 - As you can see we expect an `app` object in `main.py`.
-- We take care of forwarding HTTP requests to oyu -- no servers, sockets or ports to listen to.
+- We take care of forwarding HTTP requests to you -- no servers, sockets, or ports to listen to.
-- The file system is read-only except `/tmp`, to which you could write data but it ephemeral and not consistant across API calls.
+- The file system is read-only except /tmp, to which you can write data but it's ephemeral and not consistent across API calls.